Bikatr7/kadenbilyeu.com/README.md

 6. First install all required packages, these are in `package.json`.
 Do `npm i`.
 Then run the dev server with `npm run dev`
 7. Website will be on localhost:5173 (frontend) and localhost:5000 (backend)

+Default login is admin:password

+Also requires a totp code, default is JBSWY3DPEHPK3PXP so use that.

 ---------------------------------------------------------------------------------------------------------------------------------------------------

 ## **Contributions**<a name="contributions"></a>